Johannes34/TimeStamp/README.md

 ## Quick Setup
 - [Download the latest setup here](/../release/Release/TimeStamp.msi?raw=true)
 - A Start menu and Autostart shortcut is automatically being created
+- Upon first launch, click the 'Manage activities' button and set up your desired activities.
+Those values are stored in the registry.

 ## Custom Setup
 - Build the binaries yourself